open-mmlab/mmpretrain/projects/ood_eval/config/README.md

 #### 2. Overwrite the default settings from command line

-For example, you can overwrite the default setings by passing ``--cfg-options``:
+For example, you can overwrite the default settings by passing ``--cfg-options``:

 ```bash
 --cfg-options test_dataloader.dataset.data_root='data/imagenet-x' \